-The ability of the Group to pay dividends to its shareholders and to meet other obligations depends ultimately on dividends and other payments being received from its operating subsidiaries and branches, which are subject to contractual, regulatory and other limitations.
-The various regulators overseeing the individual branches and subsidiaries of the Group have the discretion to impose additional restrictions on the ability of those regulated subsidiaries and branches to make payment of dividends or other distributions and payments to the Company, including increasing the required margin of solvency that an operating unit must maintain.
+The ability of the Group to pay dividends to shareholders and to meet other obligations depends ultimately on dividends, remittances and other payments being received from its operating branches and subsidiaries, which are subject to contractual, regulatory and other limitations.
+The various regulators overseeing the individual branches and subsidiaries of the Group have the discretion to impose additional restrictions on the ability of those regulated branches and subsidiaries to make payment of dividends, remittances and other payments to the Company, including increasing the required margin of solvency that an operating unit must maintain.
 For example, capital may not be remitted without the consent from regulators for certain individual branches or subsidiaries of the Group.
-The Company's payment of dividends, distributions and other payments to shareholder is subject to the oversight of the HKIA.